perfsonar/distribution-point/README.md

    the root of the web server and any other subdirectories.
 If used, this should be the only entry in the file.

-Column 2 is an `rsync://` URL where the contents of can be mirrored.
+Column 2 is an `rsync://` URL pointing to the source of what is to be mirrored.

 Example file
 ```
 foo    rsync://distro.example.edu/foo/
-# This is disabled:
-#bar   rsync://downloads.example.net/mirrors/bar/
-baz    rsync://www.example.org/stuff/baz/
+bar    rsync://www.example.org/stuff/bar/
 ```

-If this file does not exist, no synchronization will take place and the contents of `/data/repo` will be served up as a static site.
+If this file does not exist, no synchronization will take place and the contents of `/data/repo` will be served up as static content.

 ### Rsync Host Authorization